dojo/docs/dojo/NodeList.rst

     });
   });

-The function has the following signature:

-.. api-doc :: dojo/NodeList
-  :methods: on
-  :no-headers:
-  :sig:

 This function returns a ``NodeList`` where each node has a ``remove()`` function that can be used to remove any listeners.